Ijadele/FAQ-project/README.md

 ### What I learned

 From this FAQ Project, I was able to put my JavaScript skills into action to show or hide the answer to a question.
-I got to learn how to make my responsiveness looks much better and it took me no much time to build.
-Also, I got to know that I don't have to use google fonts link in my project once I'm given.
+I got to learn how to make my responsiveness look much better and it took me not much time to build.
+Also, I learned that I don't have to use the Google Fonts link in my project once I'm given it.
 I learnt how to apply it.

 Some codes that I'm proud of: